 The first step in making your Halloween pumpkin last longer is choosing the right one.
 Choose a hard, solid pumpkin that has no blemishes or signs of rot.
-If you happen to see a watery, dark spot on top of a pumpkin, pick another because that spot is a sign that the pumpkin has frost damage.
+If you happen to see a watery, dark spot on top of a pumpkin, pick a different one because that spot is a sign that the pumpkin has frost damage.
 The more blemishes a pumpkin has, the more likely it will decay quickly.

 2. Don’t Cut Off the Top

-If you want to know how to cut a pumpkin to keep it fresh, don’t cut the top off that pumpkin quite yet.
+If you want to know how to cut a pumpkin but keep it fresh, don’t cut the top off that pumpkin quite yet.
 Although tradition is to cut a hole at the top of your pumpkin before gutting and carving it, this is probably the worst thing you can do if you want to preserve your pumpkin.
 Instead, cut out the bottom of the pumpkin.
 This way, any decay won’t start from the top and trickle down.

-Your pumpkin will keep fresh much longer if moisture can’t collect on the bottom and the stem stays intact.
+Your pumpkin will stay fresh much longer if moisture can’t collect on the bottom and the stem stays intact.
 If you still have time, you can make the top into something really cute by learning some cool pumpkin-carving tips or adding decorations to it instead of cutting it off.

-3. Clean Your Pumpkin and Use Bleach
+3. Clean Your Pumpkin With Bleach

 Make a solution of 1 teaspoon of bleach per gallon of water and use it to thoroughly clean out the pumpkin.
 Bleach helps kill bacteria and get rid of dirt, which will prevent the pumpkin from growing mold too quickly.
 The cleaner the pumpkin, the less quickly it will begin to rot.